jbcannon/REU/assignments/research-poster.md

 ## Assignment

 For this assignment, you will develop and deliver a poster presentation on an experiment related to your area of research.
 The poster will be in the format of a poster presentation delivered at a scientific conference.
 For the poster you will use real data related to your independent research.
 For the poster, you should analyze the data set, create several figures to explain the results and present some material for a brief introduction and discussion.
 The experiment you write about must have a degree of complexity.
-That is, it must require a statistical analysis more advance than a t-test or single factor ANOVA.
-There are ample examples of research posters of varying quality in the course Resources folder and throughout the hallways of the campus buildings.
+That is, it must require a statistical analysis more advanced than a *t*-test or single factor ANOVA.
+There are ample examples of research posters of varying quality in the  throughout the hallways of the campus buildings.
 We will discuss further in class the elements of a good poster.
 After finishing your poster, we will host a poster session during the final exam where each student will display their poster and present to the class and instructor.

 ### Audience
 You will construct the poster for an audience of other scientists in your field attending a research conference.
 You can assume the audience has a general undergraduate education in natural resources, ecology, or biology, but you should define any terminology specific to your research.

 ### Detailed description and format

-The poster should be 36” x 48”, created in PowerPoint or other software, and include figures, tables, and at least 3 references.
+The poster should be 36” x 48”, created in PowerPoint or other software, and include figures, tables, and at least 4 references.
 The poster should be in the format of a research poster at a scientific conference and should include the following sections.

 #### Title